INTRODUCTION

 4. General exercise – cycling, brisk walking, swimming, dance, gardening and cleaning are all valuable forms of exercises.

-5. Seek professional help: Consider working with a certified personal trainer or rehabilitation professional (physiotherapist or osteopath) who can create a customised workout plan and provide guidance on form and technique, especially if you have pre-existing pain.
+5. Seek professional help: Consider working with a certified personal trainer or rehabilitation professional (physiotherapist, osteopath or personal trainer) who can create a customised workout plan and provide guidance on form and technique, especially if you have pre-existing pain.

 I have also created a 4-week functional medicine based programme, specifically to address menopause aches and pains.
 Just click on the picture below to find out more.

-Vaginal tissues lose elasticity, and become thinner and dryer postmenopause.
-The urethra also becomes dry and can become irritated, which may increase the risk of infection.
+The urethra also becomes dry and can become irritated, which may increase the risk of infection and pain during sexual intercourse.
 Some women may need to urinate more often and may experience leakage, also known as urinary incontinence.

 The muscles of the pelvic floor naturally weaken, increasing the risk of vaginal prolapse.
 About one-third of post menopausal women age 60 will experience some degree of prolapse during their lifetime.